 Repotting and pruning

 This is where Trachyandra Tortilis is the most low-maintenance plant of all, because it doesn’t require constant repotting.
-The leaves grow slowly from the roots, so they don’t need pruning.
+The leaves grow slowly from the roots, so they don’t need pruning and tend not to stretch out like many other succulents.

 Due to the coily and curly-leaf structure, these plants will get dusty.
 Not only will it affect the plant’s health as the dust will clog up the breathing pores, but this can also affect your own breathing in the long run.